 - Stabilizing the active pharmaceutical ingredient (API)

-- Improving patient compliance (taste, appearance)
+- Improving patient compliance through better taste and appearance

 - Facilitating drug manufacturing processes

-Classification of Pharmaceutical Aids
+Classification of Pharmaceutical Aids for B.Pharm and D.Pharm

 Pharmaceutical aids are classified based on their origin, dosage form, and function.
+Let’s look at each type.

 Based on Origin